-A number of technical brands have developed their own materials and technologies to withstand the elements.
-The North Face developed a technology called DRYVENT that offers the same breathable, waterproof protection, at a more affordable price point.
-Applied to the sleek look of the City Breeze Parka, you start to get a feel for what Techwear is – the optimization of our everyday clothing.
+Cheap techwear might be hard to find due to its reliance on high-quality fabrics, but a number of technical brands have developed their own materials and technologies that are equally capable of withstanding the elements.
+The North Face developed a technology called FUTURELIGHT that offers the same breathable, waterproof protection.
+Applied to our urban apparel you start to get a feel for what Techwear is – the optimization of our everyday clothing.

 For the outdoor adventurer exploring the backcountry, hiking boots and a lightweight softshell are the way to go.
 The trendsetter might not pick the most practical outfit, but the look will get people talking.
 James Bond, with all of his gadgets and souped-up cars, is seen heading to the Scottish Highlands wearing Barbour.
 His ability to blend into his environment makes it possible to seamlessly go from wearing a suit to a rugged waxed cotton jacket.

 It’s a question of blending aesthetics and functionality for the appropriate environment.
 Military camo gear has a function in the forest but worn in the city it becomes an aesthetic choice.
-A ski jacket is perfect for the slopes, but on the streets, you’re better off choosing something lightweight and insulated.
-For those living in the city who want protection camouflaged in urban apparel, it’s techwear.
+A ski jacket is perfect for the slopes, but when you’re facing winter in the city, you want an insulated jacket the blends into its environment.
+Whatever the season, for those living in the city who want protection camouflaged in urban apparel, it’s techwear.

 Fit & Function